Idaho Court Records

 Contract Disputes and Property Disputes in Idaho

 A contract dispute is a legal dispute about an agreement.
-When two or more parties enter into a contract or agreement, all parties must accept to abide by the contract’s terms.
+When two or more parties enter into a contract or agreement, all parties must agree to abide by the contract’s terms.
 However, when one or more parties violate the contract terms by omission, negligence, or other means, disputes may arise.
 Similarly, property disputes are disagreements about real estate or.
 Property disputes may arise from several real estate issues, including property boundaries and wrongful ownership.

-Contract and property disputes are non-criminal; in Idaho, small claims courts and district courts hear and manage civil cases, depending on the amount or value.
+Contract and property disputes are non-criminal.
+In Idaho, small claims courts and district courts hear and manage civil cases, depending on the amount or value.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such platforms may make searching simpler, as they are not limited by geographic location.
+Third-party sites may also feature search tools that may ease the process of finding specific or multiple records.
+To conduct searches via a third-party or government website, interested parties may need to provide some or all of the following:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
+- The location or assumed location of the record or person involved.
 This includes information such as the city, county, or state that person resides in or was accused in.

 Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Therefore, the accuracy, availability, or record results cannot be guaranteed.

 What are Contract Disputes in Idaho?